akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ::: warning
 You cannot delete a reference entity if:
 - This reference entity has some records: first, you need to [delete the records of this reference entity](/articles/enrich-your-reference-entity-records.md).
-- This reference entity is linked to some product attributes: first, you need to [delete the related product attributes](/articles/manage-your-attributes.html#delete-an-attribute) to this reference entity.
+- This reference entity is linked to some product attributes: then, you need to [delete the related product attributes](/articles/manage-your-attributes.html#delete-an-attribute) to this reference entity.
 :::

 # Set permissions on a reference entity